HackBulgaria/Programming101-CSharp/week05/03-OOPExercises/Readme.md

 ## Creativity and Improvisation

 As you can see, this is a big and a fat problem.
 There are things that are not well defined.
+Try to split the solution into to projects - logic, where the behavior of our game will be located and a console application, where the logic for displaying our information will be.

 **This is up to you.
 Make an interesting game!**